someonesays/minigame-sdk/README.md

 // Initiate the MinigameSDK
 const sdk = new MinigameSdk();

+// Initiate the TestingMinigameSDK const sdk = new TestingMinigameSdk({
+  minigameId: "insert your minigame id here",
+  testingAccessCode: "insert your testing access code here",
+  playersToStart: 2,
+});

+// Initiate the TestingMinigameSDK with more advanced settings const sdk = new TestingMinigameSdk({
+  minigameId: "insert your minigame id here",
+  testingAccessCode: "insert your testing access code here",
+  playersToStart: 2,
+  opcode: "Oppack", // Either "Oppack" or "Json"
+  displayName: "insert your display name here",
+  volume: 100, // Value between 0-100
+  debug: true, // Whether or not to send console debug logs });

 // When your minigame finishes loading and wants to start recieving events, run this event const minigame = await sdk.ready();